NjeriMuchiri/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Shell Redirections
-task 0 - A script that prints hello world followed by a newline to the standard output task -1 A script that print a confused smiley
+task 0 - A script that prints hello world followed by a newline to the standard output task -1 A script that print a confused smiley task2 - Displaying contents of a file task3 - Displaying contents of two files